PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 \subsection{\data: Procedural Knowledge Verbalization from Large Teachers}

 Large language model can perform new tasks by adapting to a few in-context examples \citep{NEURIPS2020_1457c0d6}.
 We thus leverage this emergent reasoning capabilities of LLM to circumvent the challenge of crowdsourcing supervised datasets at scale.
-We collect data targeting the following three tasks: \begin{enumerate}[leftmargin=20pt,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textbf{Goal-based Planning (pl.)}, decomposing a high-level goal $g$ into a sequence of temporally extended steps $ y =\{s_t\}_{t=1}^{T}$. \item \textbf{Counterfactual Planning (cp.)}, decomposing a high-level goal $g$ into a sequence of temporally extended steps $ y =\{s_t\}_{t=1}^{T}$ while satisfying a given condition $c$. \item \textbf{Counterfactual Plan Revision (cpr.)}, rewriting an initial plan $y$ to a given goal $g$ into a new plan $y'$ in order to satisfy a given condition $c$. \end{enumerate}
+We collect data targeting the following three tasks: \begin{enumerate}[leftmargin=20pt,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textbf{Goal-based Planning (pl.)}, decomposing a high-level goal $g$ into a sequence of temporally extended steps $ y =\{s_t\}_{t=1}^{T}$. \item \textbf{Constrained Planning (cp.)}, decomposing a high-level goal $g$ into a sequence of temporally extended steps $ y =\{s_t\}_{t=1}^{T}$ while satisfying a given condition $c$. \item \textbf{Counterfactual Replanning (cr.)}, rewriting an initial plan $y$ to a given goal $g$ into a new plan $y'$ in order to satisfy a given condition $c$. \end{enumerate}

 Our knowledge verbalization pipeline shown in the left side of Figure ~\ref{fig:ActKD_overview} is a two-stage process: 1) instance generation through few-shot prompting, and 2) automatic data curation using a critic to filter out the low quality data.
 The process results in \data, a quality dataset {containing goals, plans, conditions, and counterfactual plans.}